SEN Offer

 We offer:

-- Support for families from our child and family worker
+• Support for families from our staff

-- Support for families from our ELSA trained Teaching Assistant.
+• Support for families from our ELSA trained Teaching Assistant.

 We want our parents to gain qualifications.